 These were so easy.
-Two bowl, a spoon, and they were in the oven baking away.
+Two bowls, a spoon, and they were in the oven baking away.
 Start by combining all of your dry ingredients and whisking them up until they are fully combined.

 Next combine your egg, oil, lemon zest, and yogurt in another bowl.
 I used strawberry yogurt because that was all I had in the house.
 Obviously raspberry would have been the better choice, but the strawberry worked really, really well too.